leira-sanchez/aws-notes/databases.md

 ## From the Quiz

 * It is not possible to use the secondary database as an independent read node when you have deployed an RDS database into Multiple AZs.

+## Extra

+* DynamoDB and ElastiCache are perfect options for storing session data.